 No matter what challenge you face, have comfort in the knowledge that there is always a solution and a way to move forward.

 They say the first couple of years of running a business are the most difficult.
 It’s all about winning those first clients, so you can pay your bills and start to show off what you’re capable of, attracting even more business.

 You might feel like you’re on an endless treadmill, as you take on any work you can.
 You’ll think ‘when will it get easier?’.
-Trust me, it will.
-One day you’ll be struggling to find your next project, the next – you’re so busy, you’re wondering how you’ll cope.
+Trust me; it will.
+One day you’ll be struggling to find your next project, the following – you’re so busy, you’re wondering how you’ll cope.
 And that’s when you might employ someone to help out.
-Believe me, success is just around the corner.
+Success is just around the corner.